 Though the trousers are just one shade lighter than his jacket, the smooth texture of the trousers significantly contrasts the rough tweed texture of the jacket, making them an excellent pair.
 Ordinarily with such similar colours, a jacket and trousers will clash.
 The tone-on-tone outfit modernises the English country look so Connery does not look old-fashioned in his tweed.

 On his feet is the quintessential country footwear: brown two-eyelet suede shoes.
-These are derby shoes, very similar to chukka boots in a style John Lobb Ltd. calls “hilo” shoes.
-They look just like chukka boots in the front, but they are cut lower like derby shoes.
-In essence, they are chukka shoes.
+These are derby shoes, not chukka boots, in a style John Lobb Ltd. calls “V-front” shoes.
 The shoes have rubber soles for better wear in the country.

 In Thunderball when James Bond is in the English countryside at Shrublands health clinic, he wears the same jacket and trousers.
 Just as much as in the Swiss Alps, the tweed jacket and cavalry twill trousers are at home at Shrublands.
 Connery wears the same shoes in Thunderball that he wears with the jacket and trousers in Goldfinger.

 Connery wears different shirts and ties with the jacket and trousers in the two James Bond films.
 In Goldfinger he wears an ecru shirt from Frank Foster that has faint, broken grey Dobby stripes and is made with a a spread collar, front placket and double cuffs.
 The tie in Goldfinger is a light brown knit tie, and it is held to the shirt with a silver tie bar that is mostly hidden under the jacket.
 In Thunderball Bond switches the striped shirt out for a solid ecru shirt from Turnbull & Asser with a spread collar, front placket and two-button cocktail cuffs.
 The tie in Thunderball is a dark brown grenadine tie from Turnbull & Asser for a more refined look.